CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 <figure>
 <img src="img/wake-up.jpg"/>
-<figcaption><i>Chapter 1, page 293</i>:<br>And then, after pondering about the great unfathomable tragic passing of time by the intrinsecally futile altar of human ambition, Czwxnqstazky gets up so he can finally start doing some shit for today.</figcaption>
+<figcaption><i>Chapter 1, page 293</i>:<br>And then, after pondering about the great unfathomable tragic passing of time by the intrinsecally futile altar of human ambition, Czwxnqstazky gets up so he can finally start doing some shit for today or something.</figcaption>
 </figure>

 # Requirements